By Jennifer Ellis, ND, Adv Dip Ac, Practitioner Universal Medicine Therapies, EPA & ANTA member, Brisbane Australia

 Addressing the rough and tough image around being a man is a key factor in understanding domestic violence.
 And one very important aspect of this is the hardness that men develop in their bodies and the insensitivity that goes with it.
 Men are conditioned from a very young age to be tough, to not cry, to be insensitive and physiologically this means holding hardness in their bodies.
 Continue reading “Domestic Violence and dealing with hardness in our lives – Esoteric Connective Tissue Therapy”

-by Steffen Messerschmidt, Naturopathic Doctor, Brisbane, Australia
+by Steffen Messerschmidt, ND, Brisbane, Australia

 Over the years I have been observing the effects the ‘Silly Season’ has on our health.
 IT JUST DOES NOT MAKE SENSE TO ME – neither personally nor professionally.